peconia/microbit-playground.github.io/README.md

 #### Contributing

-Please follow the instructions above to contribute code.
+Please follow the instructions above to contribute whole projects.

-Changes to code or documentation either edit through the github interface or follow steps above.
+Changes to code or documentation can also be made this way or through the github interface.

+Send an email if you want to get involved.